micah4thewin/Blog/engineering/simple_engineering_solutions/index.md

 - [Wattle and Daub](./wattle_and_daub.md)
 - [Windbreaks](./windbreaks.md)

 Explore these simple engineering solutions to enhance your understanding of how these concepts can be applied in real-life situations.
 Whether you're interested in sustainable living, emergency preparedness, or just curious about the practical applications of engineering, this section is for you.
+Gain insights into innovative ideas that can make a positive impact on our environment and communities.

 Happy learning!